-When someone knows the name of the site and types that directly into the address bar.
+When someone knows the name of the site and types that directly into the address bar, that’s direct traffic.
+Not having the .com at this facture does make a small difference.
 This is because most people will automatically type for example buzzweb.com, again due to that being the norm.
 They may be right, a few people will do this.
 But direct traffic really does not account for much of the web traffic out there.
 If you are doing what you should be doing and you are motivated into pushing your brand awareness, direct traffic won’t be your issue.

 The fact is, for me, when it comes to Brand Awareness, an unusual TLD could well help you.
 It will get you remembered at the very least.
 I mean, are you going to forget dogwalker.gay anytime soon?

 The last part of this whole thing may be the most important.
 Does having a dot.com give my business legitimacy?
 This again is one for the ages.
 It’s all about how people see the traditional dot.com vs dot.biz or others.
 People are just people and most do not like change, so it’s going to take a while for people to get used to the new TLDs.

 However, there is a truth to it.
 People do see a dot.com or even a .co.UK/th/in as being older, stable, and more legitimate than the newer TLDs.
 This will take time to change people’s perceptions, so there isn’t a lot we can do about it.